-To every technology, there are certain pros and cons.
-Blockchain technology has a number of advantages, yet, at the same time, the disadvantages attached with the use of blockchain technology, a new innovation with the least regulation and no central authority, cannot be ignored.
+For every technology, there are certain pros and cons.
+Blockchain technology has a number of advantages, yet, at the same time, the disadvantages attached to the use of blockchain technology, new innovation with the least regulation and no central authority, cannot be ignored.

 Moreover, the decentralization of information across various networks ensures protection against scams; even if the hacker were to get access to a single copy of the information, the rest would remain intact.
 Likewise, the blockchain works 24/7 and hence transaction is possible within minutes which not only increases efficiency but also makes it time-efficient.

 According to a report by the World Bank, an estimated 1.7 billion adults do not have bank accounts or other means of storing money.
 Hence, for individuals like these, digital currency in the form of bitcoin provides an opportunity to keep their money safe and on record.

 Not only this, all personal information is secured as the one who makes the transaction is provided with a unique code called the public key which is recorded on the blockchain and guarantees protection against fraud.
 Countries have also started using it to ensure protection against fraud in elections.
 Each citizen is issued a single cryptocurrency or token which they can send to a specific wallet address of whichever candidate they wish to vote for.

 In the November 2018 midterm elections in West Virginia, blockchain technology was used to ensure greater transparency and increase voter turnout.
 Similarly, blockchain provides a bedrock for cryptocurrencies.
 Unlike the US dollar which is controlled by the Federal Reserve, blockchain allows cryptocurrencies like bitcoin to function without a central authority.
 This reduces the transaction cost and makes it time-efficient without the need for third-party regulation.